 We sat down to talk.
 Following is an edited version of the transcript.

-Congratulations and welcome to Rochester!
-Tell us about yourself and how you operate.
+Welcome to Rochester!
+Tell us about yourself.

 I’m known for my laid-back attitude.
 I’m often here late, and I’m known for wandering the halls in the middle of the night. (laughs)

 I am known as someone who brings people together and as a resource for knowing who’s doing what and where.
 At Emory, I was one of those people who knew what everybody was working on.
 Hopefully I will be able to know all of that soon in Rochester.
 I was connected because I participated in a lot of different groups – from being strongly involved in the graduate training programs and in my interactions with basic scientists, but then I’ve always had my laboratory in the cancer center and been very close to the clinical enterprise as well.
 I’ve moved between those two worlds very easily.
 That’s what I hope to bring to this job.